orselli1995/SNGR_Automation/README.md

 # SNGR_Automation
-Work for FFT on SNGR parametric study automation
+Changes from last week to the SNGR automation script